Launching Cloudbreak on GCP

 The first time you access Cloudbreak UI, Cloudbreak will automatically generate a self-signed certificate, due to which your browser will warn you about an untrusted connection and will ask you to confirm a security exception.

 Browser Steps Firefox Click Advanced > Click Add Exception... > Click Confirm Security Exception Safari Click Continue Chrome Click Advanced > Click Proceed...

 The login page is displayed:

-Log in to the Cloudbreak web UI using the credential that you configured in your
+Log in to the Cloudbreak web UI using the credentials that you configured in your

 - The username is the